 “We like to say that there is something here for every taste, and for every budget,” Woody concludes, speaking of the gallery.

 “We want to be a gallery that serves our community,” Sharon adds.
 “We hope people will stop by and join our open houses and have a little refreshment and realize that we enjoy being a part of this community.”

 The Seacoast Artist Gallery

-The Seacoast Artist Gallery is located at 3032 Nevers Street, in the Market Common.
-They are open Monday-Saturday 10am-6pm & Sunday noon-6pm; 843-232-7009, www.seacoast-artistsguild.com.
-Visit their website for the schedule of art classes and open house events.
-Sign up for their email list to stay current about their activities.
+Visit their website for the schedule of art classes and events.
+Join their email list to stay current with their activities.